 How to build an Automated Invoice Processing workflow

-Automated invoice processing is the process of seamlessly extracting data from invoices entering your system and pushing it into your ERP so that processing a payment is a process of a few clicks.
+Automated invoice processing is the process of seamlessly extracting data from invoices entering your system and pushing it into your ERP so that processing a payment can be done in just a few clicks.
 This blog is a comprehensive overview of the latest technologies that can enable you to do that.

 Processing payments for finance departments is a chaotic process with invoices coming from in every format possible: paper invoices, PDFs, scanned PDFs, emails, etc. The volumes also fluctuate with seasons where peaks become extremely hectic for finance personnel.
 Invoice capture using manual data entry into systems during these times lead to common issues like lost documents and tally mismatches.

 In this blog we talk about what an ideal automated invoice processing system looks like and what are the pros and cons of such a system.